 Physical therapy.
 It can help you maintain and improve your muscles.
 In addition to exercises, your physical therapist may recommend devices, like reachers and raised toilet seats, to help you move more comfortably.

 Most people with diabetic amyotrophy will get much of their strength back, but not right away.
-It may take a year to start getting better, and 2 years until you recover.
+It may take a year to start getting better, but in most cases, full recovery is not possible.